N-ary Tree Recursive/Level Traversal

 };

-A node in an n-ary tree looks like this, where each node has an arbitrary number of child nodes:
+A multi-tree node looks like this, with each node having any number of child nodes:

 class Node {